laughingclouds/quizgame/documentation/README.md

 ## Phase 3 questions

 > What features does your project have?
+> NOTE: First mention their names, and then their information

+This project has the following main features:
+- **Login**: A session will be cerated, allowing the user to save their progress in the database.
+- **Logout**: They will also be able to "logout" to allow other users to login.
+- **Leaderboard**: will show users with the top scores.
+- **Add New User**: will allow be new users to create their own accounts.
+- **Start Game**: will start the quiz.
+Only users who have logged in can start the quiz.

 > What different design solutions did your team come up with?

+We created two design solutions for the database:
+1. In the first design, one whole table would be dedicated to every user, and it also did not have an option to store the password.
+2. In the second design, everything would be simpler and there was also the option to store the user password.

+We also thought of two approaches for the whole front-end of the project:
+1. In the first approach, we would create a terminal-based quiz-game which would use the ncurses library.
+2. In the second approach, we would use the web-browser for the application front-end.

+We chose the second approach as the team believed that working with HTML and CSS was easier.

 ## Questions About Drogon and MVC